lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

   }
 }
 ```
+\begin{center}
+Renderless functions return slots.default() in setup or render.
+\end{center}

-This is the how renderless components work; calling `slots` with an object will expose whatever properties are passed to the object via the `v-slot` directive.
+This is how renderless components work; calling `slots` with an object will expose whatever properties are passed to the object via the `v-slot` directive.

 Let's see this in action but using the component in a regular `vue` file.
 Mine is called `app.vue`; find the completed version in the source code.